XRPLF/xrpl-dev-portal/content/tutorials/interoperability/join-evm-sidechain-devnet.md

 2. Add Persistent Peer Nodes

-    Set the [`persistent_peer`](https://docs.tendermint.com/master/tendermint-core/using-tendermint.html#persistent-peer)s field in `~/.exrpd/config/config.toml` to specify peers that your node will maintain persistent connections with.
+    Set the [`persistent_peer`](https://docs.tendermint.com/master/tendermint-core/using-tendermint.html#persistent-peer)s field in `~/.exrpd/config/config.toml` to specify peers with which your node maintains persistent connections.
 You can retrieve them from the list of available peers on the archive repo ([https://raw.githubusercontent.com/Peersyst/xrp-evm-archive/main/devnet/peers.txt](https://raw.githubusercontent.com/Peersyst/xrp-evm-archive/main/devnet/peers.txt)).

     To get a list of entries from the `peers.txt` file in the `PEERS` variable, run the following command: